 I like the idea of GTD, but in practice, I find it a little overbearing.
 The overhead of lists of lists and tracking what I’m going to do wherever I might be feels to me like a sort of micromanagement, and I’m not a fan of that.
-Particularly when the person micromanaging me is me—that guy’s an asshole.
+Particularly when the person micromanaging me is me—that guy’s a jerk.

 GTD’s popularity has spawned a whole industry of companion task management applications, and you don’t need to buy into all the dogma to get value from them.
-OmniFocus and Things are big on the Mac side, Wunderlist is good and cross-platform.
-Remember the Milk is a good Web-based app for it.
+OmniFocus and Things are big on the Mac side.
+Todoist is cross-platform and has great Gmail integration.
 There are a ton, and they all do about the same thing, so just look around and find one that feels right to you.

 I just ran through a bunch of different tools you could use to collect and track things to do.
 If any sound appealing to you, I’d encourage you to give them a shot.
 Don’t worry about whether one is better than the other, just think of it in terms of which can work for you.
 Any approach here is better than no approach.
-Don’t get caught up in what I’ve seen referred to as “Productivity Porn,” where you spend more time trying to research and craft the perfect system than you do actually using it to get things done.
+The results are what matters, not the process.

 Let’s talk about the act of doing things.